-The current Designated Teacher for Looked After Children is Mr Hurley.
-He is a qualified teacher and member of the Senior Leadership Team.
-He will oversee and line manage the work of the LAC manager who is currently Miss Fitzmaurice.
+The current Designated Teacher for Looked After Children is Mrs Vikki Pirie.
+She is a qualified teacher, SENCo, a member of the Senior Leadership Team and a Designated Safeguarding Lead.
+She will oversee and line manage the work of the LAC manager who is currently Miss Fitzmaurice.